flatten-official/flatten-somalia/test/manual/Manual Integration Tests.md

 ## Localization

-### 1. Components using localization
+#### 1. Components using localization
+For new or modified site or form* components.

+-[ ] Text displays properly in English.
+-[ ] Text displays properly in Somali.

+#### 2. Changes to localization system

+-[ ] Localization works as expected in basic site pages.
+    -[ ] Switching language works as expected.
+    -[ ] Text displays properly in English.
+    -[ ] Text displays properly in Somali.
+-[ ] Localization works as expected in forms.
+    -[ ] Switching language works as expected*.
+    -[ ] Text displays properly in English.
-* For all components that you modified, ensure that all text displays properly both in English and Somali.
+    -[ ] Text displays properly in Somali.

-form.io components must be reloaded for translations to show.
+*form.io components must be reloaded for translations to show.
 You don't need to reload the page, just navigate to another survey page and back.

-### 2. Changes to localization system

-* Ensure that the changes work for basic site pages.
-* Ensure that the forms' localization still works.

 ## form.io

-### Functionality
+### 1. Functionality

-After creating/altering form.io components:
+* **All new or modified form.io components**:

-* Ensure that required fields are validated by attempting to continue the survey without filling the field.
+-[ ] Ensure validation works as expected when attempting to continue the survey without filling out the component.

-* **Editable Components**:
+* **Editable components**: Text fields, number fields, emails, phone numbers, and more.
     * Verify that formatting masks work as expected, for emails and phone numbers for example.
+        -[ ] A valid answer is accepted.
+        -[ ] Invalid answers are rejected or blocked.
-    * For numerical fields, ensure that min/max settings work as expected by trying values outside the desired range.
+    * For numerical fields, ensure input ranges work properly (if necessary).
-* **Selectable Components**: Click through *every* option.
-    * Options should render as expected in their data types. examples below:
-        * radio
+        -[ ] Answers 1 below the lower bound are rejected.
+        -[ ] Answers 1 above the upper bound are rejected.
+        -[ ] Answers on the lower bound are accepted.
+        -[ ] Answers on the upper bound are accepted.
-        * select
+* **Selectable components**: radio, checkbox, and select dropdowns.
-        * checkbox
-    * Options should be selectable.
-    * Check for multiple options being selected when not a checkbox.
+    -[ ] Ensure every option renders properly by counting available options.
+    -[ ] Ensure every option is selectable by clicking through each one

 ## Data Validation